yasir2000/openwrt-oldwiki-md/OpenWrtDocs.rst

 = About this manual =
-This is a wiki, a set of documents written by the OpenWrt developers and community.
+This is a Wiki, a set of documents written by the OpenWrt developers and community.
 Nearly every page on this site can be edited, you just need to [:/UserPreferences: create an account].

-Please read the entire (RTFM) manual.
+Please read the entire ([http://en.wikipedia.org/wiki/RTFM RTFM]) manual.
 If you have any questions about anything in the manual, post a message in the [http://forum.openwrt.org/ forums].

 == RTFM - The OpenWrt manual ==